SantiagoMorais/Gympass-clone/README.md

 - [Fastify](https://fastify.dev): Web framework for Node.js used to create APIs and HTTP servers (similar to Express.js) with support for TypeScript typing.

+- [dotent](https://www.npmjs.com/package/dotenv): A module that loads environment variables from a `.env` file into `process.env`.

+- [zod](https://zod.dev/): Module if schema and data validation to guarantee data security.

 ## Dev Dependencies

 - [ESLint](https://eslint.org/): Code analysis tool responsible for identifying errors and inconsistencies.